get-convex/aggregate/README.md

 import { mutation as rawMutation } from "./_generated/server";
 import { Randomize } from "@convex-dev/aggregate";
 import { customMutation } from "convex-helpers/server/customFunctions";
-// This is like TableAggregate but there's no key or summand. const randomize = new Randomize<DataModel, "mytable">(components.aggregate);
+// This is like TableAggregate but there's no key or sumValue. const randomize = new Randomize<DataModel, "mytable">(components.aggregate);

 // In a mutation, insert into the component when you insert into your table.